Do you want to get to know your ideal clients better? Are you struggling to identify who your dream clients are and how to approach them?

 If you understand that then it becomes much easier to sell your products and services!

 What do your ideal clients worry about?
 That something is too expensive and too extravagant?
 Check this blog post about what to do if your clients think you are too expensive.
 Or are they worried about how your wonderfully decorative but very fragile ceramic vase will be transported to them half-way-around-the-world?
-Or are they a trade buyer who loves your jewellery but isn’t yet sure if it will actually sell.
+Are they a trade buyer who loves your jewellery but isn’t yet sure if it will actually sell?

 GET INTO ACTION: